intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 advantageous, despite some significant downsides.
 Consequently, transparent proxies for cleartext HTTP are commonplace.

 Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
 The degree to which a middlebox participates varies from the basic functions that a router performs to full participation.
 For example, a SIP back-to-back user agent (B2BUA)
 {{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol.

+This phenomenon appears at all layers of the protocol stack, even when protocols are not designed with middlebox participation in mind.
+TCP's
+{{?TCP=RFC0793}} extension points have been rendered difficult to use, largely due to middlebox interactions, as experience with Multipath TCP
+{{?MPTCP=RFC6824}} has shown.
+IP's version field was rendered useless when encapsulated over Ethernet, requring a new ethertype with IPv6 {{?RFC2462}}, due in part to layer 2 devices making version-independent assumptions about the structure of the IPv4 header.

 By increasing the number of different actors involved in any single protocol exchange, the number of potential implementation bugs that a deployment needs to